 Here is how I went, but again this made only sense as the machine was pretty good condition anyway.
 If it is full of problems, better fix first these issues one by one, and do not waste time on calibrating an instrument with problems inside.

-Things to take care of, and what we need add to the set up when testing a tube with the 576.
+Things to take care of, when testing tubes ith the 576

-Well it took me three weeks, every day 1 hour, but it was fun doing.
+Well it took me three weeks to restore it, every day 1 hour, but it was fun doing.
 What I can tell you, having a curve tracer really makes you understand two-lead devices better.
-As far as transistors are concerned, it amazed me that Germanium transistors have nice curves too.
-I always thought they were "primitive" or so, with bad curves and lots of distortion on it.
-However, curves of OC71, AD150, AC126, they were all so nice looking, and hey.... a LOT better than any pentodes I have seen.
+As far as transistors are concerned, it amazed me that Germanium transistors have much nicer curves than silicon devices.
+I always thought they were 'primitive' or so, with bad curves and lots of distortion on it.
+Also, curves of those 'primitive' OC71, AD150, AC126, they were all so nice looking, and actually a LOT better than all pentode curves I have ever seen!

 The Tektronix 576 is so nice build, it is unbelievable.
 I would not know what to improve, apart from the weight which is really crazy.